mirjak/draft-masque-ip-compression/draft-kuehlewind-masque-ip-compression.md

 It contains the following fields:

 IPv6 Flags:
-: A 16-bit field containing flags that indicate which IP header fields can be omitted.
+: A 16-bit field containing flags that indicate which byte-aligned IP header fields can be omitted.
   The format is defined in {{fig-ipv6-flags}}.

 IPv6 Header:
 : This field contains the first 40 bytes of the IPv6 header.
 Fields that are not indicated as omitted will be included in the compressed packet and therefore their reference value is not relevant.

-Transport Ports:
-: If either the Source Port or Destination Port Flag is set, this field has to be present and contains two bytes for the source port followed by two bytes for the destination port.

 The IPv6 Flags field has the following format:

 ~~~
 IPv6 Flags {
+  Version-FL (1),
   Traffic Class (1),
-  Flow Label (1),
   Payload Length (1),
   Next Header (1),
   Hop Limit (1),
   Source Address (1),
   Destination Address (1),
-  Source Port (1),
-  Destination Port (1),
-  Reserved (7),
+  Reserved (9),
 }
 ~~~
 {: #fig-ipv6-flags title="IPv6 Flags Format"}

 The flags have the following meanings:

+Version-FL:
+: This flag indicates if the Version field (upper 4 bits of byte 0) and Flow Label field (lower 4 bits of byte 1, and all of bytes 2-3) can be omitted.
+  When this flag is set but the Traffic Class flag is not set, the Traffic Class field (lower 4 bits of byte 0 and upper 4 bits of byte 1) MUST be preserved as a single byte in the compressed packet.

 Traffic Class:
-: This flag indicates if the Traffic Class field can be omitted.
+: This flag indicates if the Traffic Class field (lower 4 bits of byte 0 and upper 4 bits of byte 1) can be omitted.

-Flow Label:
-: This flag indicates if the Flow Label field can be omitted.
+  This flag can be set independently of the Version-FL flag to allow omitting Version and Flow Label while preserving Traffic Class.

 Payload Length:
-: This flag indicates if the Payload length field can be omitted (receiver will compute from payload size).
+: This flag indicates if bytes 4-5 of the IPv6 header (Payload Length field) can be omitted (receiver will compute from payload size).

 Next Header:
-: This flag indicates if the Next Header field can be omitted.
+: This flag indicates if byte 6 of the IPv6 header (Next Header field) can be omitted.

 Hop Limit:
-: This flag indicates if the Hop Limit field can be omitted.
+: This flag indicates if byte 7 of the IPv6 header (Hop Limit field) can be omitted.

 Source Address:
-: This flag indicates if the IP Source Address can be omitted.
+: This flag indicates if bytes 8-23 of the IPv6 header (Source Address field) can be omitted.

 Destination Address:
-: This flag indicates if the IP Destination Address can be omitted.

-Source Port:
-: This flag indicates if the Source Port of the transport header can be omitted.

-Destination Port:
-: This flag indicates if the Destination Port of the transport header can be omitted.
+: This flag indicates if bytes 24-39 of the IPv6 header (Destination Address field) can be omitted.

 Reserved:
 : These bits are reserved for future use and MUST be set to zero.